hugorodgerbrown/trello-hipchat/readme.md

 only picks up card movements from one list to another - other updates are ignored
 * commentCard - fired when someone adds a comment to a card
+* updateCheckItemStateOnCard - fired when someone checks / unchecks a checklist item

 The application has only one endpoint, set up to respond to the following url: